krishnaji/slack-adk-agent/README.md

 - **Mention the bot**: `@ADK Agent help me find info about X`
 - **Direct Message**: DM the bot directly.

+- **Direct Message**: DM the bot directly.

-The agent will process your request, potentially delegating to the `search_agent` if external information is needed, and reply in a thread.
+The agent will process your request:
+1.  **Internal Knowledge**: It first checks your Vertex AI Search data store for answers.
+2.  **External Search**: If no internal answer is found and external research is approved, it delegates to Google Search.